jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 compromise between column width and readability::

     worksheet.autofit(300)

+If you need more control over the autofit effect you can use the :func:`cell_autofit_width` utility function to calculate the autofit width for a cell value.
+This is the same calculation used internally by ``autofit()``.
+See also See :ref:`ex_autofit_manually`.

 **Performance**: By default ``autofit()`` performs a length calculation for each populated cell in a worksheet.
 For very large worksheets this could be slow.